shortcut/shortcut-authentication-ios/GoogleAuthentication/Documentation/GoogleAuthentication.md

     }
 ```

-3. Restore previous sign in:
+### Restore previous sign in:
-If you're using SwiftUI, add a call to restorePreviousSignIn in onAppear for your initial view:
+If you'd like to restore your user on appear of your app's window, call `restorePreviousSignIn()` on onAppear of the app's window view:

 ```
     func restorePreviousSignIn() {